• Skip to secondary menu

 So, the historical definition of a covariate is that it is:

-• In an experimental design where researchers set the categorical factors of primary interest.
+- In an randomized experimental design where researchers set the categorical factors of primary interest.

 I’ve heard long-time researchers stick steadfastly to this definition and even firmly proclaim that the analytical procedure must enter a covariate into the model last to calculate the sums of squares correctly!

-Learn more about Experimental Designs. and Independent vs. Dependent Variables.
+Related posts: Experimental Designs and Independent vs. Dependent Variables

 Modern Usage